 - Here device name shows the specific one which occurs in the list of faults.

 - Finally, Reboot your system to let the changes made so far come into effect.

 - Hope this time you have successfully fix the “Turn ON Windows 10 PC” by itself error.

 5. Wake up your Wi-Fi Adapter

-- Right-click on Start icon (left the lower corner of the desktop), select Device Manager.
+- Right-click on the Start icon (left the lower corner of the desktop), select Device Manager.

 - Thereafter select Properties from the context menu.

-- On succeeding page tap Power Management Tab then deactivate the checkbox “Allow the computer to turn off this device to save power“.
+- On the succeeding page, tap the Power Management Tab then deactivate the checkbox “Allow the computer to turn off this device to save power“.